 by Ed Buffaloe and Bill Kelsey

-The PA-15 (Pistolet Automatique 15, later referred to as the P15, or P.15S) was manufactured from 1966 through 1982, when the M.A.B. company went bankrupt.
-Named for its 15-round magazine capacity, it was the first pistol to exceed the 13-round capacity of the Browning HiPower.
-Two basic versions of the PA-15 were sold, an “M1” military pistol available either blued or parkerized, and an “S” (for “Standard”) commercial pistol, available with various finishes and options, including target sights.
-The military version was also sold commercially.
-In 1982 a prototype of a .45 caliber version was developed, and was close enough to production that labels listing it were printed, although development ended with M.A.B.’s bankruptcy.
+Two basic versions of the P-15 were sold, an “M1” military pistol available either blued or parkerized, and an “S” (for “Standard”) commercial pistol, available with various finishes and options, including target sights.* The military version was also sold commercially.
+By 1981 a prototype of a .45 caliber version had been developed and by 1982 was close enough to production that labels listing it were printed, although development ended with MAB’s bankruptcy the same year.

-The PA-15 went through a few internal and external changes in its 14-year lifetime.
+The P-15 went through a few internal and external changes in its 14-year lifetime.

 The magazine safety directly blocks the sear, preventing the trigger from being pulled.
 On early pistols. if the hammer is down and the magazine is removed the slide cannot be opened because the sear binds the hammer.
 If the hammer is cocked and the magazine removed the slide can be worked easily; however, the hammer cannot be lowered until the magazine is reinserted.
 On later pistols the mechanism was modified to allow the hammer to be cocked or lowered with the magazine removed.

 The shape of the frame cut-out beneath the grip plates was modified slightly, requiring a change to the backs of the grip plates in order to fit properly on the frame.
-We noted this change on later guns labeled P-15 rather than the earlier PA-15 designation.
+This change has been noted on later guns labeled P-15 rather than the earlier PA-15 designation.

 The earliest magazine release button was checkered, whereas the later release button featured circular grooves.